Muhammad-Owais-Warsi/GPA_Calculator/README.md

 # Mediocre Meter
-A GPA Calculator named as "Mediocre Meter" to judge someone's mediocrity.
+A GPA Calculator named as "Mediocre Meter" to judge someone's mediocrity in Exams.